open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 relationships.

 > [!IMPORTANT]
-> The text inside the "Span" boxes is only for reference and visualization purposes.
+> The text inside the "Span" box is only for reference and visualization purposes.
 > Check the accompaining table to see the actual span name to be reported
 > as well as other attributes.